openmobilityfoundation/mobility-data-specification/README.md

 - See our **[list of providers using MDS](https://www.openmobilityfoundation.org/mds-users/#mobility-providers-using-mds)**.
 For a table list with unique IDs, see the MDS [provider list](/providers.csv).

 To add yourself to the provider list, please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
+Find out how in our [Adding an Provider ID](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Adding-an-MDS-Provider-ID) help document.

 [Top][toc]